Erythrocyte Sedimentation Rate (ESR)

 What other tests might my doctor order besides ESR?

 Your health practitioner may order the C-reactive protein (CRP) test as well as other general tests, such as a comprehensive metabolic panel (CMP) or a complete blood count (CBC), at the same time as the ESR.
 ESR and C-reactive protein (CRP) are both markers of inflammation.
 Generally, ESR does not change as rapidly as does CRP, either at the start of inflammation or as it resolves.
 CRP is not affected by as many other factors as is ESR, making it a better marker of inflammation.
-However, because ESR is an easily performed test, many health practitioners still use ESR as an initial test when they think a patient has inflammation.
+However, because ESR is an easily performed test, many healthcare practitioners still use ESR as an initial test when they think a patient has inflammation.

 Examples of other tests that may be ordered based on your symptoms include antinuclear antibody (ANA), rheumatoid factor (RF), fibrinogen or serum protein electrophoresis.
 An elevated ESR is typically a result of two types of proteins, globulins or fibrinogen.
 Depending on your medical history, signs, symptoms and what your health practitioner suspects is the cause, he or she may order a fibrinogen level (a clotting protein that is another marker of inflammation) and a serum protein electrophoresis to determine which of these (or both) is causing the elevated ESR.
 If severe infection is suspected, a blood culture may be done.